 2. Sign out of all other devices which are using your current University username and password.

-3. Open Keychain Access and search the login and iCloud default keychains for all items using your University email address or username in conjunction with your current password and delete them.
+3. Open Keychain Access and search the login and iCloud default keychains for all items using your University email address or username in conjunction with your current password and either delete them or update the password to what you intend to use.
 On iOS or iPadOS devices, check in Settings / Passwords.

 This stops devices and apps from automatically trying to reconnect with your old password, which may lead to your account being locked out.

-Mac devices set up by IT over the last 3 years should be connected to the Active Directory system, just as Windows devices are.
+Many Mac devices set up by IT will be connected to the Active Directory system, just as Windows devices are.
 This means that, when changing your password on a Mac, it is important to follow the correct procedure to allow your Mac to update your password both on the machine and in Active Directory.
-Older devices may also be connected to Active Directory so, before undertaking a password reset:
+Before undertaking a password reset:

 If your device is joined to Active Directory, you will see a green dot and either DS or Admin in the Network Account Server field.
 Your account in the list on the left should also show with “Mobile” underneath your name.